-You may have heard or read of different types of salt available in the market nowadays.
-Salt adds flavor and palatability to foods.
+You may have heard or read of different types of salts available in the market nowadays.
+Salts adds flavor and palatability to foods.
 Salt has been a major topic when it comes to blood pressure, heart disease and stroke.

 The Dietary Guidelines for Americans 2015-2020 recommends consumption of less than 2300 milligrams (mg) of sodium per day for people ≥14 years old.
 2300 mg of sodium is found in approximately ONE teaspoon of salt.

 Sodium is a mineral found in sodium chloride, commonly known as your table SALT.
 Our body needs little amounts of sodium and chloride from the diet to facilitate normal body processes.
 However, the problem is that Americans are consuming too much sodium; majority of it comes from processed foods and restaurant foods.

 Note: Sodium intake comes from various sources: natural foods, processed foods, drinks, and salt, itself.

 |Dried creme of chicken soup, made with water||287||Medium|

 |Canned cream of chicken soup||460||Medium|

 |Deep fried pork sausage||860||High|